-On December 4, 2017, AboitizPower International Pte.
-Ltd. (API), signed a Share Purchase Agreement ("SPA") with SunE Solar B.V.
+On December 4, 2017, API signed a Share Purchase Agreement ("SPA") with SunE Solar B.V.
 (SunE BV) for the acquisition of 100% equity interest in Sunedison Philippines Helios BV (Helios BV).
 The offshore execution of the Deed of Transfer is subject to certain closing conditions under the SPA.
 These conditions were met on December 27, 2017.

-The transaction will result in API owning all the issued and outstanding shares of Helios BV, which owns a 40% equity interest in each of MHSCI and SACASUN.
+The transaction will result in API owning all the issued and outstanding shares of Helios BV, which owns a 40% equity interest in each of MHSCI and Sacasun.
+MHSCI owns 25% of Sacasun.
 This allows the Company to increase its indirect ownership interest in MHSCI and SACASUN to 100%.
 The transaction was accounted for as a business combination achieved in stages.
+The fair value of the of the previously-held interest as at the date of acquisition is \$330.9 million.